18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 ### /collections/_pages/

- `/_pages/` are other static pages on the site.
+ The `/_pages/` folder holds other static pages on the site.
 For example, the Joel Test content and Agile practices overview are both examples of static pages.

+ ### /collections/_admin/

+This folder houses information about the course and the website itself.

+ * `learningcohorts.md` is the rational behind the learning cohort set up for the course
+ * `/howto/careandfeeding.md` is the document you're reading right now!

 ## assets

-All images, CSS, Javascript, and the like live here.
+All images, audio, CSS, and Javascript for the site live here.

 ## _includes

-Includes define text/HTML/code once and then re-use it throughout the site.
-These act as shortcuts to reuse the same pieces in the course and lesson pages.
+"Includes" define text/HTML/code once and then re-use it throughout the site.
+These act as shortcuts to reuse the same items in the course and lesson pages.
 * `airtable-post` and `airtable-pre` generate the includes for linking to the Airtable pre-content and post-learning surveys.
 * `alert` is used to generate pop-out alerts on lesson pages.
 * `breadcrumbs` is used to generate a breadcrumb element that shows up in some lessons.